Stillwater prison lockdown: 9 staff members hospitalized for exposure to substance

 The DOC said the incident is being investigated by its Office of Special Investigations, which is working to find out what the substance was and how it got into the prison.

-The substance is still being tested, officials say they have identified the presence of MDMB-4en-PINACA, which was soaked into paper and dried.
+The substance is still being tested, but officials say they have identified the presence of MDMB-4en-PINACA, which was soaked into paper and dried.

 The DOC said "PINACA is an indazole-based synthetic cannabinoid" that can be purchased online and "introduced into the facility through the mail."

-Officials say they are mitigating the issue by scanning mail through machine detection process and are initiating a pilot project where almost all mail is photocopied.
+Officials say they are mitigating the issue by scanning mail through a machine detection process and are initiating a pilot project where almost all mail is photocopied.

 Investigators say they are focusing on inmates who are working with people outside the prison to get controlled substances into the prison.

-Minnesota Department of Corrections Commissioner Paul Schnell released a written statement saying "These synthetic substances are particularly dangerous because the chemical properties that comprise them are unknown and uncontrolled.
-We are prioritizing our investigative efforts to identify and prosecute those responsible for conspiring to introduce these substances into the secure correctional environment.
+"These synthetic substances are particularly dangerous because the chemical properties that comprise them are unknown and uncontrolled," Schnell said in a statement.
+"We are prioritizing our investigative efforts to identify and prosecute those responsible for conspiring to introduce these substances into the secure correctional environment.
 For the safety of our staff, we are reviewing and updating our emergency response protocols to suspected drug-use incidents."

 Background